Brooklyn Democratic Party

+A vast number of county committee seats are left unfilled, undermining broad participation in county decision-making.

 Structure

 The New York Election Law defines the structure of political parties and requires each party to have county committees.
-County committees are composed of at least two members elected from each election district as well as two members elected from each assembly district within the county (assembly district leaders).
+County committees are composed of at least two members elected from each election district, and in New York City assembly district leaders, elected at the primary for each assembly district or part of an assembly district, are automatically members.
 Leadership of the party is held by the Chairman of the Executive Committee, voted on by the State Committee members (who collectively form the Executive Committee).
 Chairmen are known colloquially as "Brooklyn Boss" or "Party Boss."